Multipartite Entanglement Distribution in Quantum Networks using Subgraph Complementations: Graph State Generation in the Presence of Noise

 To carry out our simulations, we model noise through depolarizing channels.
 The action of a depolarizing channel on a state $\rho$ can be expressed by \cite{nielsen2001quantum}:

 This is equivalent to applying $X,Y$ or $Z$ gates on $\rho$ with equal probability $p/3$ and the identity $I$ with probability $(1-p)$.
-Each time an operation ($LC$ or $CZ$) is carried out on some qubit $q_i$ with state $\rho_i$, we model noise by applying \ref{eq: dep_noise} on the qubit.
+Each time an operation ($LC$ or $CZ$) is carried out on some qubit(s) $q_i$ with state $\rho_i$, we model noise by applying \ref{eq: dep_noise} to each qubit.
 Thus, the graph state $\bk{G}$ is transformed as follows:

 where the Pauli operator $P_{i} \in \{X,Y,Z,I\}$ acts on the state $\rho_i$ and $P_{i}$ is selected according to probabilities described above.
 We can also express $P_{i}\bk{G}$ as